f3m1p0l4r1cguy/hs1ux/README.md

 <div align="center">
   <blockquote>
-    ✨ <i>"The world would be way different if toxic behaviour had real consequences"</i> ✨
+     <i>"I wish there would be consequences for every toxic behaviour"</i>
   </blockquote>
 </div>